faizanzafer/Pokemonevolutionchainfinder/README.md

 ## Troubleshooting

 If you encounter any issues while setting up or running the script, feel free to create an issue in this repository.

----

-Please note that this README assumes a basic level of familiarity with using the terminal/command prompt.
-You can tailor the README to your project's structure and provide more detailed instructions if needed.